 Minimising business travel

 For a start, we have built up a dense network of video conferencing equipment across the Group.
 Recently, we partly replaced these facilities with state-of-the-art telepresence technology, which creates a real-time, life-size virtual meeting experience in specially designed rooms.
-By the end of 2015, we had 63 video conferencing rooms and 64 telepresence facilities worldwide.
+By the end of 2016, we had a total of 148 video conferencing and telepresence facilities worldwide.

 We continuously monitor all travel budgets and collect travel data centrally.
 Furthermore, we introduced an internal carbon levy on air travel in 2014, which uses the “polluter pays” principle.
 It allocates the costs of the Voluntary Emissions Reductions (VERs) we need to buy to offset our CO2 emissions to the Group’s Global Functions in proportion to their respective share of air travel; previously they had been borne centrally by Group Finance.
 This internal price on carbon heightens awareness of travel costs among our managers and employees and creates a further incentive to reduce air travel, in addition to flight costs.

 Despite these measures, the amount of kilometres travelled per employee and the associated emissions have been rising in recent years.
-A key driver has been our continued expansion into high-growth markets.
-In 2015, too, the total distances our employees travelled on average increased slightly.
-But because they made fewer business trips in carbon intense flight classes, per-capita emissions still fell by 2.1%.
+A key driver is our continued expansion in high growth markets, which has brought an increase in teams distributed across different locations.
+In 2016, the total distance each of our employees travelled on average increased by 8.6%.